1–2 spots available for Q2 · Claim yours

 Remix's form story

 Forms in Remix are HTML forms.
 You POST to a route, the route's action runs, you return something, React renders the result.
 It works without JavaScript.
 It works better with JavaScript.
-This is the feature that converts people to Remix.
+This is the feature most often cited by Remix advocates, and the reason a few teams I have audited refuse to switch.

 export async function action({ request }) {